-After the Taitung County Government submitted a proposal to the relevant authorities, construction of the railway station was halted.
-Furthermore, Professor Wen-hsun Sung of National Taiwan University was delegated to recruit students and form the Peinan Culture Archaeology Team to carry out excavations and preservation.
+In response, the Taitung County Government submitted a formal proposal to the relevant authorities and construction of the railway station was halted.
+Professor Wen-Hsun Sung of National Taiwan University (NTU) was appointed to lead the rescue excavation effort, forming the Peinan Culture Archaeology Team with NTU students to excavate and preserve the site and its artifacts.
+Over the next decade, Professors Sung and Chao-mei Lien led the NTU team in seasonal excavations of the Peinan Archaeological Site during academic breaks.

 Mutual Prosperity